Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 A good credit score saves money, provides better rates and can even help get a really good job.
 Bad credit means the opposite to the above will occur and more.
 Bad credit affects lifestyle and opportunity.
 No one wants a low credit score that’s the result of bad credit actions, but they happen and in today’s economy, they happen more and more frequently.

-Yes.
-Bad credit scores can improve through the diligence of the consumer using good credit habits, making payments on time, not over-borrowing and maintaining low credit balances in their credit accounts.
+Bad credit scores can improve through the diligence of the consumer using good credit habits, making payments on time, not over-borrowing, and maintaining low credit balances in their credit accounts.
+It can take time, but there are solutions to increase your credit scores.

 You can choose to learn the credit reporting laws and dispute negative items on your own or you can have a credit repair company do it for you.